 Since its premiere in April 2016, Pavlovsk was repeated at the Stars of White Nights Festival at the Mariinsky Theatre in Saint Petersburg on June 19, and at the First International Mariinsky Far East Festival in Vladivostok on August 8, 2016.
 Light, a commission by the Miami Symphony, was premiered on November 20, 2016, and included a video installation celebrating the art of Sandra Muss.

 Recent performances include a White House performance of the New Yorker Trio and Acceptance at the International Women's Day Lunceon, Ivan's Song for symphony orchestra was premiered at Mount Holyoke College on January 21, 2017.
 Tous les Jours II was performed with the Youth America Grand Prix on April 13, at the Koch Theatre in New York, Space with Ballet Barnard College on April 21 and 22, Opus 1 with the Miami Symphony at the Miami design center, Creative Arts for clarinet and piano at Concert Artists Guild Gala at Tribeca Rooftop on June 6, and the California premiere of A Bite of the Apple took place at Festival Napa Valley on July 16.
+The piano trio New Yorker was performed by the Gloriosa Trio at Friends of Music in Stamford on October 15, at the Harvard Club on October 18, New Jersey City University on October 19,and at the Parrish Art Museum on October 20.
+Tous Les Jours saw a repeat performance at Gala Crescendo Con La Musica in Geneva, Switzerland, on October 19.

 Ms. LeFrak was recently featured in Good Housekeeping's 10 Amazing Women In The Arts Over 50.
 She has recently completed Festival, a one-movement cello concerto, Schubertia for string orchestra, and New Yorker Trio- a piano trio.